kevinmkchin/Real-Life-Mii-Plaza/README.md

 # Elevator pitch
 first hello is a social networking app which uses facial recognition instead of a username or handle.
-It helps users connect with new friends by giving them preliminary info before meeting new people!
+It helps users connect with new friends by giving them preliminary information (name, interests, pronouns, etc) before meeting new people!

 # Inspiration
 Imagine a social networking app that uses your face as your unique handle/identifier rather than an username or @.